Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: The Eve property

 \subsection{The Eves and the lookdown representation}

 Let us motivate the previous ordering by presenting a striking connection with the lookdown representation.
 The following proposition implies that, if the process of limiting empirical measures of a lookdown process is equal to a given $\Psi$-MVBP, then the initial types are necessarily the sequence of Eves of the $\Psi$-MVBP.
-We denote by $r_t$ the probability measure obtained by rescaling $m_t$ by its total-mass $Z_t$. \begin{proposition} Consider a $\Psi$ flow of partitions $(\hat{\Pi}_{s,t},0 \leq s \leq t < T)$ defined from the $\Psi$-CSBP $Z$ and a sequence $(\xi_{0}(i))_{i\geq 1}$ of r.v. taking distinct values in $[0,1]$.
-Let $(\Xi_{t},t \in [0,T)) := \mathscr{E}_0(\hat{\Pi},(\xi_{0}(i))_{i\geq 1})$ be the limiting empirical measures of the lookdown process defined from these objects.
-If $(\Xi_t,t \in [0,T)) = (r_t,t \in [0,T))$ a.s., then $(\xi_{0}(i))_{i\geq 1} = (\mathbf{e}^i)_{i\geq 1}$ a.s. \end{proposition} \begin{proof} We prove the proposition in the \textbf{[Extinction]} and \textbf{[Infinite lifetime, no extinction of ancestors]} cases, as the \textbf{[Infinite lifetime, possible extinction of ancestors]} case is a combination of these two cases.
+We denote by $\rmr_t$ the probability measure obtained by rescaling $\rmm_t$ by its total-mass $\rZ_t$. \begin{proposition} Assume that the Eve property is fulfilled and that the $\Psi$-CSBP does not explode in finite time.
+Consider a $\Psi$ flow of partitions $(\hat{\Pi}_{s,t},0 \leq s \leq t < \rT)$ defined from the $\Psi$-CSBP $\rZ$ and a sequence $(\upxi_{0}(i))_{i\geq 1}$ of r.v. taking distinct values in $[0,1]$.
+Let $(\Xi_{t},t \in [0,\rT)) := \mathscr{E}_0(\hat{\Pi},(\upxi_{0}(i))_{i\geq 1})$ be the limiting empirical measures of the lookdown process defined from these objects.
+If $(\Xi_t,t \in [0,\rT)) = (\rmr_t,t \in [0,\rT))$ a.s., then $(\upxi_{0}(i))_{i\geq 1} = (\rme^i)_{i\geq 1}$ a.s. \end{proposition} \begin{proof} We prove the proposition in the \Extinction\ and \InfNo\ cases, as the \InfPos\ case is a combination of these two cases.
 Consider the lookdown process

 Suppose this lookdown process verifies the assumptions of the proposition: there exists an event $\Omega^*$ of probability $1$ on which